-- This document presents the Security Target (ST) of the ST33K1M5C and ST33K1M5T C01 Security Integrated Circuits (IC), designed on the ST33K platform of STMicroelectronics. - The precise reference of the Target of Evaluation (TOE) is given in Section 1.4: TOE identification and the security IC features are given in Section 1.6: TOE description. - A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary.
+- This document presents the Security Target (ST) of the ST31R480 A01 Security Integrated Circuit (IC), designed on the ST31 platform of STMicroelectronics, with firmware version 3.0.6. - The precise reference of the Target of Evaluation (TOE) is given in Section 1.4: TOE identification and the security IC features are given in Section 1.6: TOE description. - A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary.